lee-dohm/code-smells/README.md

 This list is specifically written with a header for each smell to enable linking.
 One can simply craft a link with an anchor target of the rule name in lower case with hyphens instead of spaces to link to a specific rule.
 For example: `https://github.com/lee-dohm/code-smells#duplicate-code`

+I use the terms "function" and "method" interchangeably.

 All page numbers are from [Refactoring][refactoring] unless otherwise noted.

-## Why Ruby for the Code Examples?
+### Why Ruby for the Code Examples?

 I chose [Ruby][ruby] for the code examples mostly because its ability to compactly express ideas will be able to quickly convey the point of the examples with a minimum of confusion.
 As we gather code smells from different languages and styles of writing code, examples from other languages will be added.

-## Code Smells That Suggest Refactoring
+## List of Code Smells

-There are different levels of code smells.
-The original intent of code smells was not just as a signal that something was wrong with the code, but to give specific advice on how to refactor that code.
-This list contains smells that are of the refactoring class.

 ### Alternative Classes with Different Interfaces